 Service Manuals: Any information to back up the boat has been well maintained will help you sell her.
 If possible leave copies of any paperwork including service history with us to display to buyers.

 Trust us: After all we are here to help you.
-Ask us “what can I do that’s not too expensive but will help me sell the boat”?
+Ask us, “what can I do that’s not too expensive to help get the best price for my boat”?
 We know what we are talking about and it is often easy for us to see small things that can make a big difference.

 The last word: No boats are guaranteed to sell fast, even if everything is in tip top condition and smells of freshly cut roses.
 There is no magic formula to tell how long a boat will take to sell, but generally boats stay on the market too long for two reasons.